the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-content-guide.md

 ## Content Accessibility Guidance
 Ensuring that event communications, including printed content, are accessible to all attendees is critical.

-Please review the following reccomendations and ensure that any material you have designed for your event meets the accessibility requirements of your atendees.
+Please review the following recommendations and ensure that any material you have designed for your event meets the accessibility requirements of your atendees.

 #### Use a size 14 (or larger) font for both digital and printed content.
 - A size 14 font is the recommended size to make text information legible for a broad audience and support people with lived experience of visual impairments, and other conditions that affect readability.